michel-iwaniec/OverlayPal/README.md

 To enable this mode, simple check these two checkboxes:

 * "Track file" on the leftmost UI box.
 This will detect changes to the image on disk.
 * "Automatic".
-This will trigger a conversion whenever the input image has changed.
+This will trigger a conversion whenever the input image or the conversion settings have changed.